 The following actions from the 2015 principles remain voluntary but all trusts should implement them wherever possible.

-NHS organisations should work with their patients and staff, local authorities and public transport providers to make sure that users can get to the site (and park if necessary) as safely, conveniently and economically as possible.1
+NHS organisations should continue to work with their patients and staff, local authorities and public transport providers to make sure that users can get to the site (and park if necessary) as safely, conveniently and economically as possible.[footnote 1]

 Concessions, including free or reduced charges or caps, should be available for the following groups:

-visitors with relatives who are gravely ill, or carers3 of such people
+visitors with relatives who are gravely ill, or carers[footnote 2] of such people

-visitors to relatives who have an extended stay in hospital, or carers3 of such people
+visitors to relatives who have an extended stay in hospital, or carers of such people

-Other concessions, eg for volunteers or staff who car-share, should be considered locally.
+Other concessions, for example for volunteers or staff who car-share, should be considered locally.

 Details of charges, concessions and additional charges should be well publicised including at car park entrances, wherever payment is made and inside the hospital.
 They should also be included on the hospital website and on patient letters and forms, where appropriate.